ansleyr2/weather-app/README.md

 The app uses css grid and media queries to support different layouts on different devices.(Mobile/laptop/desktop) .

 Used openWeatherMap api to fetch data for a location and ES6 features to work and manipulate the data.
+Uses Webpack and babel for transpiling next gen javaScript to browser understandable code.

 Follows the MVC pattern.